 I often go through what I don’t wear and think of ways to change them so i will wear it.
-Though sometimes, the damage done from scissors can be irreversible (r.i.p. my soft black cotton tee).posted over 2 years ago
+Though sometimes, the damage done from scissors can be irreversible (r.i.p. my soft black cotton tee).posted about 5 years ago

 I dontate them.
-Unless it’s almost brand new I will see if a friend wants it.posted over 2 years ago
+Unless it’s almost brand new I will see if a friend wants it.posted about 5 years ago

 My wardrobe update ritual –